 At Cryos we have an extensive screening procedure to ensure that all our egg donors are healthy, young women with high-quality eggs.
-In fact, only about 4% of the women applying are approved as donors.
+In fact, only about 4% of the women applying are approved for egg donation.

 Egg donor screening and testing

-If you choose donor eggs from Cryos, you can always be sure that your donor has undergone a thorough physical examination, genetic screening, and psychological evaluation prior to becoming an egg donor.
-All candidates are tested in accordance with the EU and FDA guidelines, and we continuously look for ways to improve our screening process to ensure the best possible donor eggs for you.
+If you use a Cryos egg donor in fertility treatment of your patients, you can always be sure that the donor has undergone thorough physical examination, genetic screening, and psychological evaluation prior to becoming a donor.
+Egg donor candidates are tested in accordance with the EU and FDA guidelines, and we continuously look for ways to improve our screening process to ensure the best possible donor eggs for you and your patients.

 Assessing medical and family history

 When we receive an application from a potential donor, we will do an initial assessment of whether she qualifies.
 If so, we ask her to complete a comprehensive medical questionnaire including questions about the medical and genetic history of the donor candidate and her family members.